 And don't think being able to identify him is always an advantage – eyewitnesses are often eliminated.
-Verbal ploys need to be far more strategic than babbling like the village idiot.
+Verbal ploys need to be far more strategic than babbling like a fool.
 See Victim’s Options - Outsmarting.

 11. “If someone is coming toward you, hold out your hands in front of you and yell Stop or Stay back!
 Most of the rapists this man talked to said they'd leave a woman alone if she yelled or showed that she would not be afraid to fight back.
 Again, they are looking for an EASY target.”

 TRUE: Ah, finally!
 Now you’re talking – with the mad dog attitude described above in #9.
-Simply imitate the most vicious dog you’ve ever seen and you’ll scare off most rapists.
-But if he continues coming toward you, you’ll know for sure he’s a threat and you can flee sooner.
+Simply hold your fists in front of you at shoulder-height and snarl like a fierce dog as you demand "STOP!" (practice this with a mirror when alone).
+Such behavior sometimes deters predators.
+But if he continues coming toward you, you’ll know for sure he’s a threat and you can flee sooner - or fight like a mad-dog.
 See Optimal Mindset.

 12. “If you carry pepper spray (this instructor was a huge advocate of it and carries it with him wherever he goes), yelling I HAVE PEPPER SPRAY and holding it out will be a deterrent.”